The purpose of this course is to update the healthcare professional on the current diagnosis and treatment of tuberculosis.

 Initial Phase: INH, rifampin or pyrazinamide, and ethambutol.
-INH, ethambutol, and are taken daily; pyrazinamide is taken five days a week, and the duration of this phase is eight weeks.
+INH, ethambutol, and are taken daily; pyrazinamide is taken five days a week, and this phase lasts eight weeks.
 Pyrazinamide may be removed from the regimen if the patient is at risk for hepatotoxicity.
 Ethambutol can be discontinued if susceptibility testing shows that the TB strain is susceptible to INH.
-Peripheral neuropathy caused by depletion of vitamin B6 (pyridoxine) stores is a well-known complication of INH, and vitamin B6 supplementation, 25 mg to 50 mg a day should be given to any patient who is at risk for developing peripheral neuropathy: breastfeeding infants, people who abuse alcohol, anyone who is malnourished, patients who have diabetes, an HIV infection, or chronic renal failure, pregnant women, and patients of advanced age.36
+Peripheral neuropathy caused by depletion of vitamin B6 (pyridoxine) stores is a well-known complication of INH, and vitamin B6 supplementation, 25 mg to 50 mg a day should be given to any patient who is at risk for developing peripheral neuropathy: breastfeeding infants, people who abuse alcohol, anyone who is malnourished, patients who have diabetes, an HIV infection, or chronic renal failure, pregnant women, and patients of advanced age (Nahid et al., 2016).

-Continuation phase: INH seven days a week for four months or rifampin five days a week for four months.
+Continuation phase: INH seven days a week for four months or Rifampin five days a week for four months.

 INH, rifampin, pyrazinamide, and ethambutol.
 In some situations, rifapentine is used.
 This regimen is preferred if more frequent DOT cannot be done.

 Initial phase: INH, rifampin or pyrazinamide, and ethambutol.
-INH, ethambutol, and are taken daily for eight weeks; pyrazinamide is taken five days a week for eight weeks.
+INH and ethambutol are taken daily for eight weeks; pyrazinamide is taken five days a week for eight weeks.

-Continuation phase: INH and rifampin, three times a week for 18 weeks
+Continuation phase: INH and Rifampin, three times a week for 18 weeks

 Initial phase.
-INH and rifampin are taken three times a week for 8 weeks.
+INH and Rifampin are taken three times a week for 8 weeks.
 Pyrazinamide is taken five days a week for eight weeks, and ethambutol is taken daily for eight weeks.

-Continuation phase: INH and rifampin, three times a week for 18 weeks.
+Continuation phase: INH and Rifampin, three times a week for 18 weeks.

 INH, rifampin, pyrazinamide, and ethambutol.
 This regimen should not be used if the patient has an HIV infection, cavitary disease, or smear-positive disease.

-Continuation phase: INH and rifampin are taken twice a week for 18 weeks.
+Continuation phase: INH and Rifampin are taken twice a week for 18 weeks.